The JSON Flex Advantage

 -

-Array flattening options—For each object group, you can specify:
+Array flattening options—For each object group, you can control the array permutation explosion with:

 - A default group expansion choice of either horizontal or vertical expansion, with options to expand specific arrays differently

-- An array depth level to specify how deeply to flatten the properties contained in nested arrays at levels 1-10, all, or to flatten no arrays.
-Any arrays that are not flattened are indexed and stored as JSON strings, so their data is still captured within the Chaos Index content.
+- An array depth level to specify how deeply into nested arrays to flatten, with values from NONE, 1-10, or UNLIMITED depth.
+Any arrays that are not flattened are indexed and stored as JSON string blobs, so their data is still available within the Chaos Index content.

 -

-Array selection controls—Within the JSON files, there will be arrays that contain data that is important for analysis, arrays that are not valuable for analysis, and options where you might want to have some arrays horizontally expanded and some vertically based on their content.
+Array selection controls—Within the JSON files, there will be arrays that contain important data for analysis, and arrays that have less meaningful information.
+You can choose to flatten the important ones, or choose to have some arrays horizontally expanded and some vertically based on their content.
 JSON Flex includes array selection and control policies that you can use to include or exclude arrays by name and expressions.

 - Array selection policies—You can use selection rules to specify the arrays that you want to index (whitelist), or the arrays to skip (blacklist).

-- Vertical selection overrides—If you configure a horizontal expansion as the default for all arrays in an object group, you can override the setting for specific arrays to expand them vertically, and include their properties as filters and analysis fields.
+- Vertical selection overrides—If you configure a horizontal expansion as the default for an object group, you can use this policy to override the setting for specific arrays to expand them vertically, and include their properties as filters and analysis fields.

 -

-JSON nested object controls—JSON files could have nested objects that have nested properties.
-Nested objects are indexed as separate properties, which could result in a large number of separate fields in the indexed data.
-With JSON Flex, you have options to index nested properties as one JSON string, rather than as nexted individual properties.
+JSON nested object controls—JSON files could have nested objects with deeply nested properties.
+Nested objects are indexed as separate properties, which could result in a large number of fields in the indexed data.
+With JSON Flex, you have options to index nested properties in one JSON string column for compactness.

 The Refinery View Features

 The JSON Flex solution continues with flexible processing options in Refinery views to give users and analysts options to control how the JSON indexed data can be used for search and visualizations.
-Views have many standard features for selecting the indexed data to include, to set timeframes for analysis windows, to filter on desired fields and values, and to configure different types of schema-on-read transformations that can morph indexed data fields into the key search columns and filters for the end users who analyze the data.
+Views have many standard features for selecting the indexed data to include, setting timeframes for analysis windows, filtering on desired fields and values, and configuring different types of schema-on-write transformations that can materialize indexed data fields into the search columns and filters for the end users who analyze the data.

 The JSON Flex view features include these additional capabilities for post-index processing: